Mountain Voices - Oct. 2007 ; "All Of Us" - Dec. 2007

 Viper

-Phyllis Turner interview: Phyllis was a high school photo assistant for me during her high school summer years.
+Phyllis Turner: Phyllis was a high school photo assistant for me during her high school summer years.
 I photographed her wedding.
-She's married with two children attending high school.
+She's married now with two children attending high school.
 We have known each other for over 25 years.

 Shelby: What do pictures mean to you?